modulo-dm/workflow/README.md

 - Only applications should have submodules.
 - Modules/Frameworks should *not* have submodules.
-- Each team has it's own organization to limit write-access.
+- Each team has it's own GitHub organization to limit write-access.
 - Modules/Frameworks refer to their dependency projects by ../
 - Suggested that the only branch ever in use is Master.
 - Only version tags or 'master' should be used for checkout purposes.